Hands-on Gear Review

 Manufacturer: Katabatic Gear

-The Katabatic Gear Palisade is likely the best ultralight sleeping bag in the world.
-However, ordering it is not very convenient, since it is not available from major retailers, and only directly from the small manufacturer in Colorado (generally backlogged due to high demand, involving long delays in delivery).
-But, if you can get past the idea of waiting for your order, you won't be disappointed.
+The Katabatic Gear Palisade is likely the best ultralight quilt in the world.
+However, it's only available directly from the small manufacturer in Colorado (generally backlogged due to high demand, involving long delays in delivery).
+Our top rated ultralight option availabe from major retailers is the Western Mountaineering Highlite.
+It's also the top rated light option with a zipper and a hood.

 Based on our criteria for evaluation and experience testing more than 50 different sleeping bags, the Palisade tops the charts as the the best all-purpose bag for multi-day trips in three-season and light winter conditions.
 The bag weighs 18.8 oz. on our scale and kept our testers warm to around freezing.
 Critically, the bag's girth can adjust to the amount of clothing you are wearing, which enables it to be used with a puffy down jacket for ultralight trips below freezing.